philiplb/Valdi/docs/manual/validators.rst

 **Parameters**

 * validator: the Validator or subclass instance which will execute the values validations
-* rules: the rules the array values must fulfill
+* rules: the rules the array values must fulfill, the RulesBuilder can be used of course

 ^^^^^^
 nested